mtossain/satsvs/readme.md

 ### cov_satellite_visible_grid
 Plots the number of available satellites at a user grid.
-Statistics on plots can be: minimum, mean, maximum, std and median.The following parameters are needed:
+Statistics on plots can be: minimum, mean, maximum, std and median.
+The following parameters are needed:
 ```
 <Analysis>
       <Type>cov_satellite_visible_grid</Type>